-COURSE: LEGAL STUDIES COURSE NO: 11220 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil
+Course: Legal Studies Course Number 11220 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

 The Year 11 course develops students' knowledge and understanding of the nature and functions of law and law-making, the development of Australian and international legal systems, the Australian constitution and law reform.
 It examines an individual's rights and responsibilities, how disputes are resolved and examines a contemporary issue concerning the individual and technology.
 Students have the opportunity to investigate issues that illustrate how the law operates in practice.
 This is achieved by investigating, analysing and synthesising legal information and investigating legal issues from a variety of perspectives.